 What foods high in protein should you eat?

 Fortunately, most people do not have true protein deficiency disease in industrialized countries.
 If your only fault is having an unbalanced diet, increasing the amount of protein through food will probably be the way to go to solve your problem.

 And there's a wide variety of high-protein foods you can choose from even if you're vegan.

 What's really crucial is that you incorporate all nine essential amino acids into your diet daily.
 “Complete” protein sources contain all of these amino acids.
 For omnivores, it's easy since many foods of animal origin contain them: dairy products, meats, eggs, whey proteins and casein.

-But there are excellent sources of vegetable proteins who can help you meet your needs.
-Just one important thing to keep in mind: One of the pitfalls of sources for vegetable proteins is that they do not contain all the essential acids.
-Fortunately, by combining multiple plant protein sources throughout the day, such as rice for lunch and lentils for dinner, you can collect all nine amino acids and set your daily protein intake.
+But there are excellent sources of vegetable proteins that can help you meet your needs.
+Just one important thing to keep in mind: One pitfall of plant-based protein sources is that they don't contain all the essential acids.
+Fortunately, by combining several plant-based protein sources throughout the day, such as rice at lunch and lentils at dinner, you can collect all nine amino acids and set your daily protein intake.

 As always, you can leave a comment below to share your experience or ask your questions.
 THANK YOU !

 Subscribe to our free newsletter and receive your gifts!

 FREE: Guide 25 exercises, fitness program and free advice to lose weight

 Join the 4400 members of our private group: